 Individuals who are dependent or addicted to benzodiazepines should seek medically supervised detox.
 Patients in rehab for benzo addiction slowly taper off the drugs while receiving 24/7 monitoring.
 Most treatment plans are flexible during detox, allowing for periods of withdrawal and periods of stabilization while the doses are gradually decreased.

 Detox from benzos can last weeks or multiple months depending on the severity of the addiction, but detox is often complicated by addictions to other drugs.
-A 2011 study found that 95 percent of people who received treatment for benzo addiction also received treatment for other types of addiction.
+A 2011 study by the federal government found that 95 percent of people who received treatment for benzo addiction also received treatment for other types of addiction.
 In more than 80 percent of cases, benzos were the secondary drug of abuse.
 Opioids were the primary substance of abuse in 54 percent of cases.

 Rehabilitation centers are the best resources for individuals with multiple addictions.
 Rehabs provide safe environments for recovery, teach clients to live without the drugs and provide treatment for co-occurring mental health disorders or other drug addictions.